Crystal Bradford

-Crystal Bradford (born November 1, 1993) is an American professional basketball player for AZS Poznań of the Polish league Basket Liga Kobiet.
+Crystal Bradford (born November 1, 1993) is an American professional basketball player who is currently a free agent.
 A star college player at Central Michigan University, she made history being the first player in the CMU program to ever be drafted to the WNBA.
-She was drafted by the Los Angeles Sparks in the 2015 WNBA draft.
+She was drafted seventh overall by the Los Angeles Sparks in the 2015 WNBA draft.

-High school career
+Early life

-Crystal Bradford attended Inkster High School and was rated as the No. 37 prospect in the nation by ESPN, the ninth-best guard ... named Class A all-state special mention by the Basketball Coaches Association of Michigan and second team all-state by the Detroit Free Press and Detroit News as a junior ... earned Class B all-state honors from the Associated Press, second-team all-state honors from the Detroit News and third-team all-state honors from the Detroit Free Press as a sophomore ... earned second-team All-Detroit honors from the Detroit Free Press and first team honors from the Detroit News as a sophomore ... was rated the No. 15 player in the country entering her junior year.
+Crystal Bradford attended Inkster High School.

 College career

 Bradford finished her college career as CMU's all-time leader in points (2,006), rebounds (1,140), made field goals (805) and blocks (177).
-She was the first CMU player to be drafted in the WNBA Draft.
+She was the first CMU player to be drafted in the WNBA draft.